-The non-state manufacturing sector has been the engine of China's economic transformation.
-Up through the mid-1990s, the sector exhibited large regional differences; between 1995 and 2004 we observe rapid convergence in terms of productivity, wages, and new firm start-up rates.
-To analyze the drivers of this behavior, we construct a Hopenhayn (1992) model that incorporates location-specific capital wedges, output wedges, and a novel entry barrier.
-Using Chinese Industry Census data we estimate these wedges and examine their role in explaining differences in performance across prefectures and over time.
-Entry barriers turn out to be the salient factor explaining performance differences.
-We investigate the empirical covariates of these entry barriers and find that barriers are causally related to the size of the state sector.
-Thus, the downsizing of the state sector after 1997 may be important in explaining the regional convergence and manufacturing growth after 1995.
+Labor productivity in manufacturing differs starkly across regions in China.
+We document that productivity, wages, and start-up rates of non-state firms have nevertheless experienced rapid regional convergence after 1995.
+To analyze these patterns, we construct a Hopenhayn (1992) model that incorporates location-specific capital wedges, output wedges, and entry barriers.
+Using Chinese Industry Census data we estimate these wedges and examine their role in explaining differences in performance and growth across prefectures.
+Entry barriers explain most of the differences.
+We investigate the empirical covariates of these entry barriers and find that barriers are causally related to the size of the state sector